ake-persson/typeconv/README.md

 # cnv

-Provides conversion from a string to specific Go type Edit
+Provides conversion from a string to specific Go type

 ## Example